gbd77rc/aws-iot-demo/Phase2.md

     }

 ### Memory Available
-This device will read the memory available using PSUtils
+This device will read the memory information using PSUtils

     {
-        "type": "memavail",
+        "type": "memory",
-        "name": "Memory Available"
+        "name": "Memory Information"
     }

 ## Logging